jupyterlab/jupyterlab/docs/source/developer/internationalization.rst

 Language packs update
 ^^^^^^^^^^^^^^^^^^^^^

-The translation from Crowdin needs to be dispatched in the various language packs.
+Before a release of updated language packs with new translations from Crowdin the language packs need to be prepared by updating the version strings of all packages.
 This is done by trigger manually the `Prepare language packs for release <https://github.com/jupyterlab/language-packs/blob/master/.github/workflows/prepare_release.yml>`_ workflow.

 There is one optional setting: